 Strobe lights (like a flash) is also an option but would have to be defused and will also cost you a little more.
 Studio lights gives you the ability to control the light output.
 You can dim and brighten the light and also use a variety of modifiers to help create a perfect lighting situation.

 Diffusion is the process in where the light from the source is softened through a filter to give your images a soft more even look.
 By applying a diffuser on your light source will help eliminate harsh shadows and help highlight specific areas instead of casting shadows.
 There are numerous ways of defusing your light sources, and one of them is by making use of defusion panels that can be bought in different sizes at your local camera store.
 These work great, but you would need special clamps and stands so it could end up costing a lot of money.
-Another alternative is to use the plain old wax paper you use for cooking.
-This acts as a great diffusor and could be made by cutting the top of a shoebox lid and covering it with wax paper.
+Another DIY trick is to use the plain old wax paper you use for cooking.
+This acts as a great diffuser and could be made by cutting the top of a shoebox lid and covering it with wax paper.
 It all depends on your budget.

 Softbox lights are also popular diffusion lights and are relatively inexpensive.
 You get loads of different variations, but for a basic home setup, they should be more than sufficient.